-C Side viewD Bottom view
+C Side view D Bottom view

-2.6 Mounting the FLDX lens (0.38:1) UST lens with a lens support
+2.7 Mounting the FLDX lens (0.38:1) UST lens with a lens support

-How to mount the lens support
+How to mount

 - 1. Turn the projector on its side or on its top cover. - 2.
 Place the bottom support plate on the bottom plate of the projector.
 Make sure that the fixation holes match the holes in the bottom plate.